MitchellCrean/mitchellcrean.github.io/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/Session 33.md

 - Rahkoriin stabilises and wakes up
 - Dragon breathes lightning again, misses everyone this time
 - 'I will find you, before it flaps its wings and seems to fly away'
-- Gilbert uses head transformation to see if the drgon is actually flying away, it is, just firing it lightning out of anger, before it curls up and dives into the ocean
+- Gilbert uses head transformation to see if the dragon is actually flying away, it is, just firing it lightning out of anger, before it curls up and dives into the ocean
 - Start looking for rest of party
 - After a while find area where the rest of the party crashed, and see footprint walking away, six different footprints walking in and then walking away from the circle
 - Find footprints and follow them